SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's green, peaceful, and aesthetically captivating.
 As you meander the trails, you'll encounter a beautiful high arching drum bridge, a five-story pagoda, a dwarf tree collection, a zen rock garden, and more.

-If you're not much of a fan of organized tours because you like to go at your own pace, explore in depth, and get a real taste of each neighborhood, you're in luck because I've put together a bunch of self-guided itineraries for each SF district, and for seeing the whole city in one to four days.
+If you're not much of a fan of organized tours because you like to go at your own pace, explore in depth, and get a real taste of each neighborhood, you're in luck!

-You'll get great ideas for how to spend a perfect day between the best attractions, restaurants, and San Francisco activities in Chinatown, North Beach, Haight Ashbury, and more.
+You'll get great ideas for how to spend a perfect day between the best attractions, restaurants, and San Francisco activities in Chinatown, North Beach, Haight-Ashbury, and more.

 >> Dozens of self-guided itineraries to see SF at your own pace

-Whether you're looking for souvenirs, artisan gifts, bargains, or brand-name items, you'll find plenty of shopping areas to fit your needs.
-San Francisco has several large malls as well as specialty centers like Ghirardelli Square, the Cannery, and the Ferry Building, which offer lots of boutique shops.
+San Francisco has several large malls as well as specialty centers like Ghirardelli Square, the Cannery, and the Ferry Building, which offer a lovely selection of boutique shops.

-Chinatown is a busy, crowded neighborhood with shops, restaurants, temples, and lots of Chinese American residents.
-It's been called a "city within a city" because it's so complex and visiting can be a little overwhelming if you don't have a guide to all of its highlights.
+It's known as a "city within a city" because it's so dense and visiting can be a little overwhelming if you don't have a guide to all of its highlights.

 Some of the top year-round attractions in this district include the fortune cookie factory, bargain shops, dim sum, and Buddhist temples.
 Also, between January and March each year, you'll find Chinese New Year decorations and celebrations.